Scaarus/nativedb/hud/SetAllowCommaOnTextInput.md

 void SET_ALLOW_COMMA_ON_TEXT_INPUT(bool AllowComma);
 ```

 Allow commans to be used in conjuntion with the file name keyboard type.
-NOTE: Must be set before opening the text input box.
+Must be set before opening the text input box.
 Will automatically return to false once the text input box closes.